Only dial 999 for the Fire and Rescue Service if there's a immediate risk to life.

 - listen to local radio stations for further information and guidance, or contact the National Flooding Forum for specialist advice

-We don't provide sandbags
+We do not provide sandbags

 Sandbags do not provide enough protection during a flood.